FBI fires agent who failed to pursue tips about sex abuse by USA Gymnastics doctor Larry Nassar

 Manly argued that everyone who participated “in what we believe is a conspiracy by the FBI, USA Gymnastics, and the Olympic committee to suppress the Nassar investigation should be criminally charged.
 The fact that Mr. Langeman perjured himself and lied to investigators, both of which are crimes, sends a message to others at the FBI that you can get away with it.”

-A person familiar with Wray’s thinking, who spoke on the condition of anonymity because he was not authorized to speak on the record, said Wray is outraged by the handling of the Nassar case, “and wants to make clear that this is in no way acceptable, should not have happened, will not happen again, and is not reflective of the agency.
+A person familiar with Wray’s thinking, who spoke on the condition of anonymity because they were not authorized to speak on the record, said Wray is outraged by the handling of the Nassar case, “and wants to make clear that this is in no way acceptable, should not have happened, will not happen again, and is not reflective of the agency.
 Accountability is important to him, and he wants employees to know that they will be held accountable for misconduct.”

 The inspector general’s report found “numerous and fundamental errors” in the FBI’s handling of the case, that agents violated multiple FBI policies, and that the Indianapolis office never opened an investigation or assessment of Nassar when the allegations were brought to them.